scribe-works/prompt-scribe/README.md

 ## The Solution

 **Prompt Scribe** automates this process.
-It uses a simple YAML configuration and the powerful Jinja2 templating engine to compose your final prompts from various source files, ready to be used in any LLM chat or API.
+It uses a simple YAML configuration with powerful features like variables, file includes, and two different composition modes to build your final prompts, ready to be used in any LLM chat or API.

 ## Key Features

+-   **Declarative & Flexible:** Configure prompts with a clear, intuitive YAML structure.
+-   **Two Composition Modes:**
+    -   **Simple Assembly:** Sequentially build prompts from content blocks, file includes, and headers.
--   **Template-Based:** Use Jinja2 templates for maximum flexibility.
+    -   **Jinja2 Templating:** Use the full power of Jinja2 for complex logic and transformations.
--   **Modular:** Split your prompts into reusable parts (personas, includes, rules).
+-   **Variable System:** Define global and agent-specific variables with support for overriding and recursive substitution (`${VAR}`).
 -   **Safe Initialization:** Creates a dedicated `.prompt_scribe/` directory to avoid cluttering your project root.
 -   **Watch Mode:** Automatically recompose prompts when source files change.
 -   **Beautiful CLI:** A clean, helpful command-line interface.